Turing degree spectra of differentially closed fields: Spectra of Differentially Closed Fields

-\end{defn} Proposition \ref{prop:relative} shows that every spectrum of a model $K$ of \DCF0 respects $\sim_1$.
-It follows that such a spectrum $\spec{K}$ is actually determined by the \emph{jump spectrum} $\set{\bfd'}{\bfd\in\spec{K}}$ of $K$.
-Moreover, this proposition, along with an easy computability-theoretic lemma, yields a quick proof and strengthening of a property for \DCF0 which was already known to hold for countable linear orders, Boolean algebras, and trees (viewed as partial orders), by results of Richter in \cite{R81}.
-This result had already been established in unpublished work by Uri Andrews and Antonio Montalb\'an, following the method of Richter.
+\end{defn} Proposition \ref{prop:relative} shows that every spectrum of a model $K$ of \DCF0 \emph{respects} $\sim_1$, in the sense that, whenever $\bfc\sim_1\bfd$, we have $(\bfc\in\S\iff\bfd\in\S)$.
+It follows that $\spec{K}$ is actually determined by its \emph{jump spectrum} $\set{\bfd'}{\bfd\in\spec{K}}$.
+Moreover, this proposition, along with Lemma \ref{lemma:oracle} (which is easily proven using the methods of \cite[Chapter VI]{S87}), yields a quick proof of a property for \DCF0 which was already known to hold for linear orders, Boolean algebras, and trees (viewed as partial orders), by results of Richter in \cite{R81}.
+When the question of spectra of differentially closed fields first arose, this corollary was quickly observed by Andrews and Montalb\'an, who pointed out that it follows from \cite{R81}.

-\begin{cor}[cf.\ Andrews \& Montalb\'an] No countable differentially closed field $K$ of characteristic $0$ intrinsically computes any noncomputable set $B\subseteq\omega$.
-That is, the spectrum of $K$ cannot be contained within the upper cone $\set{\bfd}{\bfb\leq\bfd}$ above a nonzero degree $\bfb$.
-In particular, if such a spectrum has a least degree under $\leq_T$ among its elements, then that degree is $\bfz$. \end{cor} \begin{pf} Let $\bfc$ be the degree of $K$, where $\spec{K}$ respects $\sim_1$ and is not a singleton.
-Knight's theorem shows that $\spec{K}$ must then be upwards-closed under $\leq_T$.
-(By Proposition \ref{prop:relative}, every countable model of \DCF0 has these properties.)
-With $\bfb\neq\bfz$, Lemma \ref{lemma:oracle} below yields a degree $\bfd$ with $\bfb\not\leq\bfd$ and $\bfc'\leq\bfd'$.
-Now by the Relativized Friedberg Completeness Criterion (see \cite[Thm.\ VI.3.2]{S87}), some degree $\geq\bfc$ must have jump equal to $\bfd'$, and the upwards-closed set $\spec{K}$ must contain this degree.
-But then $\bfd\in\spec{K}$, because $\spec{K}$ respects $\sim_1$.
-Thus $\spec{K}$ contains a degree outside the upper cone above $\bfb$. \end{pf}

-Indeed, this corollary would hold of any set $\S$ of degrees which is upwards-closed and nonempty and respects $\sim_1$, whether or not $\S$ is a spectrum.
-The proof of the requisite lemma runs along the lines of the constructions in \cite[Chapter VI]{S87}, but does not actually appear there, so we prove it here.